Camaltra/aerial_road_segementation/README.md

 ### Result and comparaison Preds to Masks

 This aim to a pretty decent result as we compare the masks:
+(First the predictions, then the thruth masks)

 <img src="./readme_img/pred_0.png" width="400"/> <img src="./readme_img/truth_0.png" width="400"/>